-Thankfully several companies have sprung up recently offering the ideal solution.
+Thankfully several sewing pattern printers have sprung up recently offering the ideal solution.
 Using their websites you can upload your patterns and they will print them full size for you, on good quality paper which is more robust than the thin tissue paper many companies use, and post them out to you.

 Their service can also be very handy for those of you who design your own patterns and want to print small quantities to sell.
 If that is you do make sure you check out our post on designing your own sewing patterns.